NFDI4Microbiota/MetadataStandards/docs/quick_start.md

 5. Register checksums or use repository-managed file validation.
 6. Fix all validation errors.
 7. Record accession numbers, DOIs, reviewer links, and embargo/release dates.
-8. Update the manuscript Data Availability Statement with a Persistend Identifier (PID).
+8. Update the manuscript Data Availability Statement with a Persistent Identifier (PID).
 9. Keep a local and remote copy of the submitted metadata and final repository receipt.